wenyang/azureml-v2-preview/docs/quickstart/setup.rst

 Add your subscription to the allow list:

 .. note::
-    Only needed for Private Preview.
+    Only needed for private preview.

 .. code-block:: console